 lxc storage create pool1 btrfs

-- Create a btrfs subvolume named "pool1" on the btrfs filesystem
+- Create a new pool called "pool1" using an existing btrfs filesystem at

 lxc storage create pool1 btrfs source=/some/path